Recreation and Leisure Services

 Prior to your first WIL experience, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical placements indicating you understand that WSIB coverage will be provided through the Ministry of Training Colleges and Universities (MTCU) while you are on training WIL experiences.
 This Declaration will be placed in your student file.

 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage has been electronically signed, in the Safety in the Workplace Course - OHS1320, and visible on your H.S.
 Trax home page to be eligible to attend your WIL experience.

 Concerns regarding Student Safety or the Safety and Care/Service for ClientsA.
 Communication of General Concerns Regarding Your Safety or the Safety and Care/Service for Clients

 - Students will be provided with an Orientation to their WIL site on the first day of their WIL placement.
 The Orientation may include details of the WIL site's policies and procedures related to communication about the safety of the work environment and/or the safety and care of patients/residents/clients.

 - If a student has any concerns about the safety of the work environment and/or the safe/appropriate care/service for clients:

 In the Recreation & Leisure Services Program we believe that learning is based on an intricate balance of theory and practice.
-The field practicum experiences provide learning opportunities that can be expanded and clarified with the theoretical knowledge gleaned from classes.
-Therefore we recommend that, whenever possible, students enroll in a field placement course in conjunction with their other classes.
+WIL experiences provide learning opportunities that can be expanded and clarified with the theoretical knowledge gleaned from classes.
+Therefore, we recommend that, whenever possible, students enroll in a field placement course in conjunction with their other classes.
 It is considered in the students' best interest that there is no separation of theory and practice.